If you’re thinking about setting up, or reviewing an existing family trust, then you have come to the right place

 Thanks to the internet, if you have the time, you can find out almost anything to do with anything when it comes to trusts in New Zealand.
 The amount of information available (including misinformation) is staggering…and potentially dangerous.

 In fact, it’s one of the reasons we offer a Family Trust Rescue Service to help people fix their ‘sham’ trusts and regain the protection they initially thought they had.
 But that’s another story.
-Have a quick look at this short video.

 At the heart of it all, we are chartered accountants.
 We’ve been doing it successfully since 1992.
 From individuals to large organisations, we provide a full range of professional services.